sumeetkpatel/lossless-icecast-radio/README.md

 > Remember to set password, host, port and mount without brackets.
 >
 > Username is default as source
->
-> Mount point file extension is automatically set to the transport format (default: ogg)
+> Mount file extension is automatically set to the transport format (default: ogg)

 example:
 ```icecast://source:hackme@localhost:8000/stream```